Geoffroy-Berthelot/Random-walks/Random walk on infinite graph/README.md

 # Random walk on infinite graph in 1, 2 or 3 dimensions
-This is the C++ code used for simulating random walks in 1, 2 or 3 dimensional graph (or latttice) using CPUs only.
+This is the C++ code used for simulating random walks on a 1, 2 or 3 dimensional graph (or latttice) using CPUs only.

 Please refer to the following article for more information: